Slashdot Asks: Are Password Rules Bullshit?

 Because NOTHING can defeat Chuck Norris (grin)

-Most password rules are bullshit (Score:2)
+Most password rules are bullshit (Score:3)

 Even aside of the obligatory xkcd comic that will certainly still surface, password rules are at best useless.
 At worst they lead to behaviour that is detrimental to security.